 - Participating in weekly honors seminar all four years

-- Living in the Quinlan Honors Learning Community year one in Regis Hall
+- Living in the Quinlan Honors Learning Community year one in Francis Hall

 Quinlan Honors students take honors-only sections of the business core curriculum in all semesters.
 Our business honors courses are smaller in size and challenge honors students to think critically about the various subjects that are taught in the business core curriculum.

 Quinlan Honors students also take honors sections of non-core business curriculum including Business Management: A Global and Social Perspective (BHNR 338), Integrated Analytical Decision Making (BHNR 343), and Research Practicum (BHNR 353).
 These three courses were developed specifically for the Quinlan Honors program.

 To complete the Quinlan Honors curriculum requirement, 13 Quinlan Honors courses are required (6 at the 200 level and 7 at the 300 level).
 Students must take BHNR 343 or BHNR 353 to complete the program and to ensure fulfillment of the senior year co-curricular project.
 Many Quinlan Honors students take both BHNR 343 and BHNR 353.

 Quinlan Honors courses are offered once per academic year (with minor exceptions) and currently on this schedule:

 |Introductory Accounting I (ACCT 201H)||Business Management: A Global and Social Perspective (BHNR 338)|